-If you were a program manager at Chrome, what would you do: (a) debloat the browser, remove AI, and make it faster, or (b) nag users to let it auto-start when Windows starts so they can browse “instantly.”
+If you were a program manager at Chrome, what would you do: (a) debloat the browser, remove AI, and make it faster, or (b) nag users to let it auto-start when you sign in to Windows so you can browse “instantly.”
 For Google, the correct answer is the second option.
 Google has started testing the “auto launch” feature in Chrome on Windows, but it’s optional.

-As spotted by browser expert Leo on X, Chrome Canary quietly added a new toggle that allows Chrome to start when you boot Windows 11.
-When Chrome is set to “start with Windows,” chrome.exe starts, but you won’t notice that the browser window or any top-level window.
+As spotted by browser expert Leo on X, Chrome Canary quietly added a new toggle that allows Chrome to start when you sign in to Windows 11.
+This toggle is for a foreground launch, so when you turn it on, Chrome will actually open a visible browser window immediately after you enter your PIN or provide biometrics to log in.

 Chrome auto launch nag on Windows 11